Responsible Office: Associate Vice President for Budget & Business Affairs

+Determining the procurement decision makers and advisors will depend upon the facts of a particular procurement and we should err on the side of caution in determining this.
 People that are purchasing decision-makers and advisers should view the Binghamton University Training PowerPoint (320KB, pptx) for training and then submit the Training Certification Form (docx, 20KB) to Purchasing.
 Purchasing will maintain the required training record.
 It is anticipated that at a future time we will use online training for Project Sunlight through WECOMPLY and training will be automatically recorded.

 What Types Of Procurement Appearances Are Recorded On Project Sunlight?